-UW–Madison recognizes the patient’s/client’s right to request an amendment to his/her protected health information.
-The patient/client has the right to request an amendment of his/her protected health information for as long as that information is maintained in the designated record set.
+UW–Madison recognizes the patient’s/client’s right to request an amendment to their protected health information.
+The patient/client has the right to request an amendment of their protected health information for as long as that information is maintained in the designated record set.
 UW–Madison may grant or deny the request for amendment.
 If the request is granted, the information that is the subject of the request may be amended by the author of the entry, or by allowing the patient/client to insert a statement in the designated record set.
 Patients/Clients are advised of their right to request amendments to their protected health information in the Notice of Privacy Practices.
 This policy sets forth those procedures utilized by UW–Madison for appropriately amending, as required by law, protected health information in a designated record set based on a patient/client request.

 - Each unit of the UW HCC must designate a privacy coordinator to receive and process requests for amendments.

 - Patient/Client requests for amendment of protected health information must be made in writing by the patient/client or their legally authorized representative (if the patient is a minor or is incapacitated) and directed to the designated unit representative.

 - The patient/client has the right to request an amendment of their protected health information for as long as that information is maintained in the designated record set.

 - The requests must clearly identify the information to be amended, as well as the reasons for the amendment.

 - Supporting documents, such as clinical records from other facilities, must be included with the request when appropriate.

 - The privacy coordinator will notify the provider when their patient/client has requested an amendment.
 (If the provider who made the entry is no longer at UW, the appropriate director/employee will be contacted to review the request.)

 - A health care professional who did not participate in the care of the patient/client may amend entries in the clinical record when they are in receipt of clinical information that is consistent with the requested amendment, and they have overall clinical responsibility for that clinic treatment service or facility.